The

 leadership or dominance, especially by one country or social group over others: Germany was united under Prussian hegemony after 1871.

 Oh, bullshit, you did NOT enjoy being policed while you were working on yourself, and you know it.
 Nothing has been substantiated to give weight to that fan theory anyway.
-If commenting on strangers' bodies helped, we'd all be cured by social media.
+If they did have EDs, if commenting on strangers' bodies helped, we'd all be cured by c0mments on social media.
 Individual recovery experiences do not justify public surveillance of other people's bodies.

 Can't you recall a time when someone made passing assumptions about you that were false?
 Did it feel good?
 No?
 Then why would you want anybody else to feel that way?